 On December 9, 2014, GLG announced that it received a Letter of No Objection from the US FDA for its GRAS filing, covering its high-purity Monk Fruit (Luo Han Guo) extracts.

-In 2015, GLG delivered its first commercial shipments of monk fruit to international customers.
+In 2015, GLG delivered its first commercial shipments of monk fruit to international customers and has since become a major producer of high-purity monk fruit extracts and one of the leaders in the monk fruit industry.